SmartLab is a unified STEM learning ecosystem where engagement is the engine of growth.

 SmartLab students develop durable skills by tackling realistic challenges.

-As well as standards alignment and career-connections, SmartLab curriculum builds durable skills relevant to life management As they explore, create, and solve problems, students build the exact capabilities employers value most: critical thinking, collaboration, communication, and adaptability.
+SmartLab students build durable skills that are invaluable in all walks of life, equipping them for success in diverse careers—not only those directly related to STEM disciplines.
+As students explore, create, and solve problems, they build the exact capabilities employers value most: critical thinking, collaboration, communication, and adaptability.

 Ways of Working